The Lower Brain: Surprise Monsters

 Most men who abuse women don’t do it in front of other men.
 They especially don’t do it in front of good men.
 A lot of abusers seem to desperately crave the approval of other men.
 I don’t know why.
 In addition, many of them talk a good game about caring about women, respecting women, and all that stuff.
 That’s easier for me to understand – they want to hide behind a “good guy” façade.

 Let’s remember this is a spectrum – a Weinstein type is not the exact same man as a Cosby who is not the exact same man as a Tambor and so on and so forth.
 There is room for nuance here.
-There is room for context.
-There is also room – plenty of it – for justice of the legal and moral sort.
+And context.
+There is also room — plenty of it — for justice of the legal and moral sort.

 What I’m trying to do here is to illuminate why this recent media coverage may have bothered you more – as well as what it’s like to actually be a woman in an abusive relationship with a man.
 You’re a man who dates men, and there is plenty of abuse in that community as well, and I really hope you never have to deal with any of it personally.